-AR 111 Principles of Drawing (3 credits) Prereq.: Open to all students except studio art concentration or minor or art second teaching field or broad field.
-Students learn basic drawing terminology, materials, and techniques by interpreting and rendering visual images from reference material.
+AR 111 Drawing for the Designer (3 credits) Prereq.: Open to all students except studio art concentration or minor or art second teaching field or broad field.
+Students learn basic drawing terminology, materials, and techniques by rendering, interpreting, and simplifying visual images from reference material using design elements and principles.
 Meets 6 hours a week.
 Required for AR 250, 254.
 Fall.